hkellaway/HNKGooglePlacesAutocomplete/README.md

 ### Errors

 Errors returned by HNKGooglePlacesAutocomplete have either the domain `com.hnkgoogleplacesautocomplete.query.fetch.error` or `com.hnkgoogleplacesautocomplete.category.clplacemark.error` depending on their source.

 A short description of the error can be found in the `error` object's `localizedDescription` property.

-If the `error` has an underlying error, such as an error returned by `CLGeocoder`, that error can be found in the `error` objects `userInfo` dictionary, under the key `NSUnderlyingError`.
+If the `error` has an underlying error, such as an error returned by `CLGeocoder`, it can be found in the `error` objects `userInfo` dictionary, under the key `NSUnderlyingError`.

-### Advanced Setup Topics

-#### setupSharedQueryWithAPIKey:configurationBlock:

 ### Advanced Query Topics

 #### Querying with Optional Parameters

 Optional parameters can be used to restrict the results returned by the Google Places API in certain ways.
-The `HNKGooglePlacesAutocompleteQueryConfig` object represents the parameters that can be set to restrict results and can be [specified in Setup](#setupsharedquerywithapikeyconfigurationblock) to be applied to every request or [specified per individual request](#fetchplacesforsearchqueryconfigurationblockcompletion).

 * `HNKGooglePlacesAutocompleQueryConfig` - object used to supply optional parameter values for requests

-Query Configuration can include the following optional properties:
+##### Query Configuration Properties

 * `country` - the country within which to restrict results; must be a a two character, ISO 3166-1 Alpha-2 compatible country code, such as "fr" for France
 * `filter` - an `HNKGooglePlacesTypeAutocompleteFilter` value that restricts results to specific [Place Types](https://developers.google.com/places/webservice/autocomplete#place_types)